tekkado/tekkado/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shams Minal Rahman
 ==========================================================================================================================================

-Software Dev @ BMO || Computer Science @ York University
+Prev Software Dev @ BMO || Computer Science @ York University
 ----------------------------

 I'm a Computer Science student at York University.
 When programming, the languages I enjoy working with are JavaScript, and HTML/CSS along with C and Java.
 I enjoy creating my own projects, playing sports with friends, and playing video games here and there.

 *   🌍  I'm based in Toronto
 *   ✉️  You can contact me at [minal3601@gmail.com](mailto:minal3601@gmail.com)
-*   🧠  I'm learning Design and Analysis of Algorithms and Software Design
+*   🧠  I'm continously learning about full-stack development on my own time! :D

 ### Skills
 <p align="left">